-Nancy Pelosi Calls Out Sexism & Ageism In Politics, & It's About Time Someone Did
+Pelosi Called Out Sexism & Ageism In Politics

 There is no clearer indication of sexism in the workplace than the need to qualify a title with the prefix "female."
 A "female doctor," a "female engineer," a "female scientist," are used to describe the apparent surprise that accompanies a woman in historically male-dominated fields.
 And no field is more male-centric today than politics.
 On Thursday, Former Speaker of the House Nancy Pelosi decided she'd had enough of aegist and sexist questions and spoke out about the double standard in politics in a move that is now decades overdue.